Blog / News

 Taiwan Is a Fantastic Place to Bring Your Kids

-Parents keen to visit Taiwan, but having second thoughts about venturing someplace where the language and food are so different, may want to sign up for one of Life of Taiwan’s family tours.
+Parents keen to visit Taiwan, but having second thoughts about venturing someplace where the language and food are so different, may want to sign up for one of Life of Taiwan’s fully customised private family tour of Taiwan.
 Our highly experienced guides are skilled at ensuring that everyone — be they under the age of two or over 80 — has a wonderful time.
 They know the importance of patience and adaptability, and that more than three hours in the car per day is seldom a good idea when the party includes preteens.

 On the outskirts of the same city, the Taiwan Balloons Museum offers visitors of all ages a chance to learn how balloons are made and master some amusing balloon-modeling tricks.
 If your children prefer frequent snacking to big sit-down meals, they’ll love Taiwan’s night markets and the wonderful abundance of street food that’s seen across the island but is especially enticing in the historic neighbourhoods of Tainan and Lukang.